How To Balance Hormones During Menopause

 Beginning or Continuing to Utilize a Healthy Diet

-Stress can take an incredible toll on the body at any stage of life, but during an already challenging time like menopause, unchecked stress can pile on top of the symptoms you’re already experiencing.
+Stress can take an incredible toll on the body at any stage of life, but during an already challenging time like menopause, unchecked stress can pile on top of the symptoms already being experienced.

-High levels of stress are known to cause things like nausea, irritability, and restlessness, all of which can make managing menopause symptoms much more difficult.3
+High levels of stress are known to cause things like headache, fatigue, and sleep difficulty, all of which can make managing menopause symptoms much more difficult³.

 It’s no secret that menopause is, for many women, a very stress-inducing chapter of life.
-It’s important to seek out others (friends, family, other women going through menopause, etc.) during this time both to limit stress and to receive the compassion and support you deserve.
+It’s important to seek out others (friends, family, other women going through menopause, etc.) during this time both to limit stress and to receive compassion and support.

 Key Takeaways

-Healthcare providers are well-equipped to assist with mitigating the symptoms of menopause so long as you’re willing to start the conversation.
+Healthcare professionals are well-equipped to assist with mitigating the symptoms of menopause - it’s important to initiate the conversation if you have questions or concerns about your symptoms.

 Resources